ton-js/ton-index-sdk/README.md

 - written in pure super-strict TypeScript with 100% type coverage,

-- very small package with zero direct dependencies designed from ground-up to be tree-shakable,
+- very small package with zero direct dependencies designed from ground-up to be [tree-shakable](./#tree-shaking),

-- generated code is manually audited before every release to ensure the highest possible security,
+- generated code is manually audited before every release to ensure the highest possible level of security,

-- all API methods with all the data types are implemented and thoroughly tested out,
+- all API methods with all related data types are implemented and thoroughly tested out,

 - automatic serialization/deserialization of data types,
-  you don't need to worry about converting your values to the format that API wants:
+  you don't need to worry about converting your values to the format that API expects:
   - Use `Date` object or timestamps with seconds or milliseconds,
   - Use hashes in any format: HEX or Base64,
-  - `bn.js` is used for big integer values,
+  - `BigInt` is used for big integer values,
   - all properties are returned in `camelCase` for language aesthetic compatibility,